bharding2/ember_application_problem/README.md

 # ember-application-problem

 I started as a code challenge for a job application and now have turned into a reason to mess with ember instead.
 What a weird world.
+The goal is to take a github repo url and return issue information.

 The rest of this stuff is crazy ember stuff, who knew they populated readme data as well.